pvoelker/JBQQuizMe/BUILD.md

 - At this time this will generate an **unsigned** package (.pkg) file

 dotnet publish -f net7.0-maccatalyst -c Release /p:CreatePackage=true

+ - Signing the installer/package (.pkg).
+See "Keychain Access" in order to get the certificate information.

+productsign --sign "[Certificate Common Name]" [package to sign] [package to output]

 ## iOS